HolyBlackCat/quasi-msys2/README.md

 To restore such backup to a working state, run `make apply-delta` in it.

 ## Not-so-frequently asked questions

+  * How do I use different [MSYS2 environments](https://www.msys2.org/docs/environments/)?

+    * The environment can be changed using `echo DesiredEnvName >msystem.txt`, preferably in a clean repository.
+If you want multiple environments, you need multiple copies of Quasi-MSYS2.

+      All environments should work, more or less.
+(Except for `MSYS`, which I'm not particulary interested in.)

+      `MINGW64`, `MINGW32`, and `UCRT64` are relatively well-tested.

+      On `CLANG64` and `CLANG32`, cross-compiling with the native Clang is experimental.
+It's strongly recommended to install the same native Clang version as the one used by MSYS2 (at least the same major version, different minor versions seem to be compatible?).

   * How do I add a desktop entry for the quasi-msys2 shell?
     * Use `make -f env/integration.mk`.
 To undo, invoke it again with the `uninstall` flag.